 EIA Factor Comment Population Positive impact in providing for new Traveller Accommodation.
 No significant impact arises.
 Human Health The residential dwellings are located outside of the Inner Airport Safety Zone and projected population is well within the recommended maximum population guidelines for development located within the Outer Airport Safety Zone.
-Noise mitigation measures appropriate to the location of the site near the airport are incorporated into the residential units.
+The proposed dwellings are located within Dublin Airport Noise Zone B and therefore appropriate noise mitigation measures are included in accordance with Objective DA07 of the Development Plan.
 No significant impact arises.
 Biodiversity No adverse impact arises.
 No impact arises on any European Site (Natura 2000 Sites).
 No significant impact arises.
 Land Part of the site, which in overall is of a small circa 1.3 hectares, is already used for waste water treatment for the adjoining similar 10 dwelling development.
 This treatment and percolation will be removed under the proposed development and part of the site will be used as landscape / open space.
 No significant impact arises.
 Soil The site is of a small circa 1.3 hectares.
+No significant impact arises.
+Water The existing waste water treatment and percolation facility will be removed under the proposed